SUSE-South-EMEA/rancher-poc/README.md

 - 3 rancher management servers
  > These 3 machines will be used for a 3 nodes RKE2 cluster which will hold the Rancher Management UI
- > The 3 nodes will have: ETCD, Controlplane and Worker roles
+ > The 3 nodes will have: etcd, controlplane and worker roles

 The servers are deployed using classic standards
  > Fixed network settings
- > Internet access (with or without proxy) / Airgap deployment is also possible but not yet implemented in the scripts
+ > Internet access (with or without proxy) or Airgap deployment (with or without proxy)
  > Time should be well set
  > DNS should be correct
  > Firewall should be deactivated